Twitter left a note

 Far and away my first source for news.
 I’ve been on Twitter since early 2007.
 The first place I look in the morning and last thing I check before hitting the hay.

 The 140 character limit is still my favorite feature and I hope that never changes.
-I follow 145 people (only 87 on this list) but am continuously pruning and tweaking that list.
+I follow 145 people but am continuously pruning and tweaking that list.
 I follow a few friends but most of my favorite tweeters are authors, reporters and publications.

 To the extent I am able to tell, I only follow people who appear to be composing their own tweets.
 I like links to useful and interesting stuff.
 I avoid anonymous accounts.
 Before adding an account, I take a look at their profile page and read some of their tweets.
 If they don’t tweet with some regularity, I don’t add.
 If their tweets are mean, racists or sexist… no add.